In this post you’ll learn how to remove the background from images in PowerPoint (as pictured below) using two different techniques.

 - Adjust your settings (or Discard All Changes)

-Clicking remove background, you will see that your background edits return, allowing you to readjust what you keep and what you don’t keep.
+Clicking remove background, you will see that your background edits return.
+This allows you to readjust what parts of your image background you want to keep or remove.

-So in summary, while the Set Transparent Color tool is the fastest way to remove a background from an image, it only works for a small percentage of your photos.
+In summary, while the Set Transparent Color tool is the fastest way to remove your image backgrounds, it only works some of the time.